jhalterman/typetools/README.md

 [Layer supertypes](http://martinfowler.com/eaaCatalog/layerSupertype.html) often utilize type parameters that are populated by subclasses.
 A common use case for TypeTools is to resolve the type arguments for a layer supertype given a sub-type.

-Following is an example layer supertype implementation of a **Generic DAO**:
+Following is an example **Generic DAO** layer supertype implementation:

 ```java
 class Device {}